reriiasu/speech-to-text/README.md

 ## Todo

+- [x] Save and load previous settings.

-1. Try Silero VAD
+- [ ] Try Silero VAD

-2. Allow local parameters to be set from the GUI.
+- [x] Allow local parameters to be set from the GUI.